Chevrolet Vega: Development 1968–1970

 Chevrolet instituted a new management program, the car line management technique, to produce the all-new car in two years.
 The chief vehicle engineer had overall charge of the program.
 Fifty engineers, dedicated to the design of the entire car, were divided into groups: body, power train, chassis design, product assurance, and pleasability.
-The latter would check continuously on the vehicles on the assembly line, with computers in another program monitoring quality control of every vehicle built.
+The latter would check continuously on the vehicles on the assembly line, with computers in another program monitoring the quality control of every vehicle built.
 Fisher Body engineers and draftsmen moved in with the Vega personnel.

 In October 1968, there was one body style (the "11" style notchback sedan), one engine, one transmission (MB1 Torque-Drive manually shifted two-speed automatic), one base trim level, a bench seat, molded rubber floor covering, no glove box or headliner and no air-conditioning (ventilation was through the upper dash from the wiper plenum).
 As the market changed, so did the car in development.

-In December 1968, hatchback, wagon, and panel delivery styles were added; also floor-level ventilation, and an optional performance engine ("L-11" two-barrel) which, predicted as 20% of production, accounted for 75%.
+In December 1968, hatchback, wagon, and panel delivery styles were added; also floor-level ventilation, and an optional performance engine ("L11" two-barrel) which, predicted as 20% of production, accounted for 75%.
 Bucket seats were standard.
 Hatchback and wagon received carpeting and headliners.
 Optional air conditioning, predicted as 10% of production, was actually selected 45% of the time.

 In February 1969, Opel three- and four-speed transmissions (three-speed standard, others optional); Powerglide were added (now four transmissions); mechanical fuel pump replaced by in-tank electric pump (making this the first GM product with an in tank fuel pump prior to the adoption of fuel injection); power steering option; base "11" style notchback trim upgraded to match hatchback and wagon carpet and headliner.

 In April 1969, the car gained gauge-pack cluster, HD suspension, wider tires; adjustable seat back (45% of production); bumpers restyled, lower valance panels added; swing-out quarter window option (10% of production).

 In July 1969, an electrically heated rear window option (10% of production); "GT" package, $325.00 extra (35% of production); bright window-frame and roof drip moldings added to hatchback and wagon.

 This is essentially how the car launched as a 1971 model.
 Production began on June 26, 1970.
 After the national GM strike (September to November 1970), bright roof drip moldings were added to the base "11" notchback, with moldings sent to dealers to update units already in the field.

-Cars magazine said in 1974 that in the rush to introduce the car with other 1971 models, "[t]ests which should have been at the proving grounds were performed by customers, necessitating numerous piecemeal "fixes" by dealers.
-Chevrolet's "bright star" received an enduring black eye despite a continuing development program which eventually alleviated most of these initial shortcomings."
+Cars magazine said in 1974 that in the rush to introduce the car with other 1971 models, "[t]ests which should have been at the proving grounds were performed by customers, necessitating numerous piecemeal 'fixes' by dealers.
+Chevrolet's 'bright star' received an enduring black eye despite a continuing development program which eventually alleviated most of these initial shortcomings."